 What happens if I take a job that is covered by the WRS after I meet my break-in-service requirement?

-How you are impacted if you take a position covered by the WRS depends on when you last terminated WRS employment.
+The impact of taking a position covered by the WRS depends on when you last terminated WRS employment.

 If You Last Terminated WRS Employment Before July 2, 2013: